Automated Adaptation Strategies for Stream Learning: Related Work

 The structure of a predictive model is a graph with the set of its components and the connections therein.
 Some common examples are hierarchical models (e.g. decision trees) or more complex graphs (e.g. Bayesian or neural networks).
 Here, the structure is not necessarily limited to the topological context -- number of rules in rule based systems or number of experts in an ensemble could be considered part of the model's structure.
-Updates in the models' structure are also used for the adaptation purposes, for example in decision and model trees \citep{Domingos2000,Hulten2001,Potts2005,Basak2006,Ikonomovska2010}, neural networks \citep{Carpenter1991,Vakil-Baghmisheh2003,Ba2013}, Bayesian networks \citep{Friedman1997,Lam1998,Alcobe,Castillo2006} and ensemble methods \citep{Stanley2002,coltermaloof2007,Hazan2009,GomesSoares2015,Bakirov2017}.
+Adaptation can be achieved by updating this structure, for example in decision and model trees \citep{Domingos2000,Hulten2001,Ikonomovska2010}, neuro-fuzzy approaches \citep{Gabrys1999, Gabrys2004, Sahel2007}, neural networks \citep{Carpenter1991,Vakil-Baghmisheh2003,Ba2013}, Bayesian networks \citep{Friedman1997,Alcobe,Castillo2006} and ensemble methods \citep{Stanley2002,Gabrys2006,coltermaloof2007,Hazan2009,Lemke2009,Ruta2011,GomesSoares2015,Bakirov2017}.

-Finally, many models have parameters which decide their predictions and so changing them adapts the model.
-This can be seen in adaptive version of Least Squares Estimation \citep{Jang1997}, neural networks back-propagation \citep{Werbos1974} as well as more recent methods like \textit{experience replay} \citep{Lin1992} and the Long Short-term Memory \citep{Hochreiter1997}.
-For ensemble methods, expert weights are one of the important parameters of the ensemble methods, which are often recalculated or updated throughout a models' runtime \citep{Littlestone1994,coltermaloof2007,Elwell2011,Kadlec2011a,Bakirov2017}.
-Another group of techniques, which may be assigned to this family are methods using meta-learning for model adaptation \citep{Nguyen2012heterogeneous,Rossi2014meta, Rijn2015having} (see also \citep{Lemke2015} for a recent survey on this topic).
+The final layer of adaptation is changing the models' parameters, e.g. experts' combination weights in ensemble methods.
+These weights are often recalculated or updated throughout a models' runtime \citep{Littlestone1994,coltermaloof2007,Elwell2011,Kadlec2011a,Bakirov2017}.
+Another group of techniques belonging to this family are methods using meta-learning for model adaptation \citep{Nguyen2012heterogeneous,Rossi2014meta, Rijn2015having,Lemke2010}.
 These methods generally include training a meta-model using meta-features.
-The meta-model is then used to select one or more predictors which are used to calculate the final prediction.
-The change of the meta-model can be then seen as the change in the parameters of predictive model.
+The meta-model is then used to select one or more predictors to calculate the final prediction.
+The change of the meta-model can then be seen as the change in parameters of the predictive model.